 Approaching your feelings with an attitude of curiosity lets you interrupt your current emotional trajectory to solve whatever’s bothering you.
 When you’re open to your feelings, you’re better able to understand your own (and others’) thinking and reasoning.

-To gain confidence in mastering your emotions, think of another time you’ve successfully handled a similar feeling.
+When you truly believe that no matter what happens, you can overcome it, you’ll discover an unstoppable confidence – which is key to learning how to improve emotional intelligence.
+To develop confidence in any situation, think of another time you’ve successfully handled a similar feeling.
 If you’ve done it once, you can do it again.
-By developing confidence in previous successes, you’re able to navigate uncertain terrain with certainty.
+By thinking of previous successes, you’re able to navigate uncertain terrain with certainty.